vmware-tanzu/tanzu-framework/docs/cli/style_guide.md

 ### Sub-Noun
-Plugin specific sub-nouns do not need to be reviewed by the governance group Please review the command reference list when using sub-nouns, to make sure your word is not already in use
+Plugin specific sub-nouns do not need to be reviewed by the governance group Please review the [Shared Taxonomy document](/hack/linter/cli-wordlist.yml) when using sub-nouns, and make sure you're using the noun consistently if it's already being used.

-### Resource
+#### Nesting
-Commands should not nest more than one layer of resources
+Commands should not nest more than two layers of sub-nouns
+* _Yes_: `tanzu plugin-name noun sub-noun verb --flags`…
+* _No_: `tanzu plugin-name noun sub-noun sub-sub-noun verb --flags`…

 ### Positional Arguments
 * There should no more than 1 positional argument